ArgDevIO/Restaurant-WebApp/README.md

 2.  **Run docker container**

-This commands starts the docker container in the background so we can continue using the same terminal window
+This commands starts the docker container in the background so you can continue using the same terminal window
 ```bash

 docker-compose up -d # This will start the mysql image on port 3306